XerckM/Python-Lexer-and-Parser/README.md

 # Python-Lexer-and-Parser
-This is a project to create a compiler using python without using libraries like 're'.
+This is a project to create a lexer and parser using python without using libraries like 're'.

 Project information is in its respective folder.